 Capacitors are one of the main components in all electronic devices and are vital to their operation.
-In modern electronics, you will most commonly find ceramic capacitors decoupling power supplies for almost every integrated circuit (IC) on a circuit board or aluminium electrolytic capacitors as bulk capacitance for a voltage regulator.
-However, capacitors are used in far more applications than just bypassing noise, and there are many more types of capacitors than only ceramic analog suppliers and aluminium electrolytic.
+In modern electronics, you will most commonly find ceramic capacitors decoupling power supplies for almost every integrated circuit (IC) on a circuit board or aluminum electrolytic capacitors as bulk capacitance for a voltage regulator.
+However, capacitors are used in far more applications than just bypassing noise, and there are many more types of capacitors than only ceramic analog suppliers and aluminum electrolytic.

 Different types of capacitors are used for: